xchen948-cpu/ai-agent-data-audit/README.md

 # Auditing AI Agents as Data Analysts

-*Two general-purpose AI agents, one real e-commerce dataset, six identical questions — and every answer re-computed by hand to see who was right.*
+*Two general-purpose AI agents, one real e-commerce dataset, six identical questions, and every answer re-computed by hand to see who was right.*

 **TL;DR: both agents executed code correctly, and they still disagreed.** The